corbtastik/yolo/index.md

 ## Themes

-The colors, typography and site logo can be styled to your tastes.
-Yolo doesn't export a theme gem, nor does it implement an "according to hoyle" Jekyll theme.
+Yolo doesn't implement an "according to hoyle" Jekyll theme, but the colors, typography and site logo can be styled to your tastes.

-> "Theming" for Yolo is simply accomplished by providing a theme scss file as outlined below.
+> "Theming" for Yolo is accomplished by providing a custom theme scss file as outlined below.

 * Copy one of the examples in `_sass/yolo/themes` to a new scss file.
 * Provide color values for each variable.